Q: Are there any themes for Neutron which could change its Look and Feel?

 Swipe to the Playlist screen (right most) -> go to top-level list by pressing [ enter to Playlists section and press [+] button -> you will notice newly created playlist entry.
 Then from other lists of tracks simply long press on song or group (album, artist, ...) and press [+ PLAYLIST] button -> in the list find playlist to which you are going to add entries, select it and confirm.

-Q: Where is file of newly created playlist stored?
+Q: Where is the file of a newly created playlist stored?

 User-created playlist files are stored in the following location:

 - Android OS: /Android/data/com.neutroncode.mp/playlists, or /NeutronMP/playlists

 - BlackBerry OS: /shared/music/playlists

-Q: After uninstallation and then reinstallation I have all my settings lost, is it possible to avoid that?
+Q: After uninstallation and then reinstallation I have all my settings lost, is it possible to avoid it?

 A: To avoid loosing your settings follow these steps:

 Even if you completely uninstall Neutron that custom folder will not be deleted by the OS and after re-installation you will have all settings preserved.
-On start Neutron will try to find that folder and load setttings from it, if failed then will use standard location.
+On start Neutron will try to find that folder and load settings from it, if failed then will use standard location.